Gattaca (1997)

 presumptions of presumed destiny.

-Vincent and there’s a suspenseful scene where he has to pretend to be his
+Doppelganger Vincent and in a suspenseful scene he has to pretend to be his

-double, requiring to climb stairs even though he can’t walk to answer the
+double, requiring climbing stairs even though he can’t walk to answer the

 doorbell and then somehow pretend not to be a cripple while being interrogated.